 Federal Reserve Banks accept only genuine, U.S. currency for deposit.
 Deposits of the following are NOT accepted at the Federal Reserve Banks:

-Institutions should forward counterfeit or unlawfully altered currency directly to their local U.S. Secret Service office.
-If the Federal Reserve Banks detect counterfeit or unlawfully altered currency in an institution’s deposit, it is forwarded to the Secret Service, and the institution is charged for the difference.
+Organizations should forward counterfeit or unlawfully altered currency directly to their local U.S. Secret Service office.
+If the Federal Reserve Banks detect counterfeit or unlawfully altered currency in an organization’s deposit, it is forwarded to the Secret Service, and the organization is charged for the difference.

-Employees preparing currency for deposit with the Federal Reserve Banks should reference the following Deposit Quality Standards periodically to ensure your institution is following the proper procedures.
+Employees preparing currency for deposit with the Federal Reserve Banks should reference the following Deposit Quality Standards periodically to ensure your organization is following the proper procedures.

 Currency Deposit Quality Standards:

 For details about currency depositing procedures, please refer to the Cash Services Manual of Procedures.
 To view examples of correct and incorrect deposit procedures, please refer to the Deposit Visual Reference Guide.

 In accordance with the Federal Reserve’s Recirculation Policy, organizations should carefully review their deposit and order practices to avoid cross-shipping or, in cases where cross-shipping is necessary, plan for payment of a Recirculation Fee.